auth0/Auth0.swift/README.md

 let credentialsManager = CredentialsManager(authentication: Auth0.authentication())
 ```

+> ⚠️ The Credentials Manager is not thread-safe, with the exception of the `credentials()` method.
+Do not call its non thread-safe methods and properties from different threads without proper synchronization.

 #### Store credentials

 When your users log in, store their credentials securely in the Keychain.
 You can then check if their credentials are still valid when they open your app again.